 While the debate continues to rage safely in public forums and behind closed doors, X-Man focuses on the horrors faced by the soldiers who are actually waging the war and who are sometimes forgotten beyond their use as political pawns by both pro-war and antiwar activists.

-Dr. Rector and M. J. Solomon Productions are currently in pre-production on two feature films, one of which is scheduled to begin production in Summer 2010.
+Dr. Solomon and M. J. Solomon Productions are currently in pre-production on two feature films, one of which is scheduled to begin production in Summer 2010.

-If you are interested in learning more about Dr. Rector and the past and pending projects of M. J. Solomon Productions, please follow the links provided.
+If you are interested in learning more about Dr. Solomon and the past and pending projects of M. J. Solomon Productions, please follow the links provided.